 Yes, you will be expected to be in your rooms by 10pm.

 - Can we leave campus on our own?

 No, structured opportunities for visits will be provided as part of the programme as needed under staff supervision.
-This is for your safety.
+This is for your safety and wellbeing.

 - I am uncomfortable with some of the outdoor activities; can I opt out?

-Part of the fun of being on this course is to be able to participate in the daily outdoor activities.
-You do not need any prior experience and seasoned staff will be at hand to help you.
+Part of the fun of the Global Leadership Experience is trying new things and working outside your comfort zone, so you must be able to participate in the daily outdoor activities.
+You do not need any prior experience and expert staff will be on hand to help you and develop your confidence.